sharife/goldenthread-v2/site/content/_index.md

       Golden Thread Productions is now accepting **video auditions** for our 2022 Season Generals, two mainstage productions, and Fairytale Players program.
-In-person callbacks for Fairytale Players, *The Language of Wild Berries* and *Drowning in Cairo* will be scheduled on an individual basis between **November 12th - 20th 2021** at the Potrero Stage, 1695 18th Street, San Francisco, CA.
+In-person callbacks for Fairytale Players, *The Language of Wild Berries* and *Drowning in Cairo* will be scheduled by production between **November 12th - 20th 2021** at the Potrero Stage, 1695 18th Street, San Francisco, CA.